 This course covers procedures in a medical office.
 Students will be introduced to the rehabilitation team operations within various clinical settings.
 This course also focuses on the rules of etiquette, standards from the Health Insurance Portability and Accountability Act (HIPAA), and ethics as they are applied to office telephone interaction.
-Additionally, and students will become familiar with the creation and maintenance of accurate electronic medical records as they pertain to a physical therapy practice.
+Additionally, students will become familiar with the creation and maintenance of accurate electronic medical records as they pertain to a physical therapy practice.
 Patient scheduling and in-take while providing a high standard of patient customer service will be emphasized in this course and an overview of patient safety will be discussed.

-Furthermore, the student will be introduced to the concepts of marketing and other sound business practices in a clinical or a massage setting should the student chose work in that capacity.
+business practices in a clinical or a massage setting should the student chose work in that capacity.
 Finally, job seeking skills will be presented and applied including, resume writing, interviewing and professional letters.